 Roslyn Appleby is a senior lecturer in the School of Education.
 She has qualifications in architectural science, visual arts, and second language education.
 She has been involved in applied linguistics and language education for many years, in both the private and public education sectors.
 At UTS she works across adult education, applied linguistics and TESOL.
-She also supervises doctoral students in the areas of language and identity, and critical discourse analysis.
-Her research interests include the politics of language, gender, and globalization; language education in international development; political discourse analysis; posthumanism and postcolonial feminist geographies.
+Her research interests include the politics of language, gender, and sexuality; political discourse analysis; posthumanism and postcolonial feminist geographies.

 Can supervise: YES